scott-vincent/Software-Development/README.md

 Exercise 10 - Back-End Databases
 ===========

-In the previous exercise, everytime you restarted the server all your updates were lost and you data reverted back to how it was originally.
+In the previous exercise, everytime you restarted the server all your updates were lost and your data reverted back to how it was originally.
 What you really need to do is use a back-end database so that your data is persisted.

 JPA